Dog Throwing Up Bile but Acting Normal (Here’s Why)

 Seeing your dog throw up bile but then return to normal behavior can be confusing.
 It raises concern because vomiting often signals illness, yet your dog may seem completely fine afterward.

-We outline the common causes of a dog throwing up bile but acting normal, what you can do at home, and when to seek veterinary help.
+We outline the reasons why a dog may throw up bile but still act normal, what you can do at home, and when to seek veterinary help.

 Dog Throwing Up Bile but Acting Normal: Common Causes